samxrl/IATT/README.md

 ## Usage

-Due to the different handling of models and test inputs, we have placed the code for ImageNet and CIFAR-10 in two separate directories.
+Due to the different handling of models and test inputs, we have placed the code for `ImageNet` and `CIFAR-10` dataset in two separate directories.
 Unless otherwise specified, `.py` files with the same file name in both directories have the same functionality and share the same parameters.